shuklabhay/NumberWrangler/README.md

 # NumberWrangler

-**Variate** numbers within a certain range and based on one central point.
+Slightly or massively **variate** numbers within a certain range and based on one central point.

 ## Instructions